realm/realm-dotnet/doc/userdoc_for_web.md

 ### Controlling property persistence ###

-Classes which descend from `RealmObject` are processed by the _Fody_ weaver at compilation time.
+Classes which descend from `RealmObject` are processed by the [Fody weaver](https://github.com/Fody/Fody) at compilation time.
 All their properties that have automatic setters or getters are presumed to be persistent and have setters and getters generated to map them to the internal Realm storage.

 We also provide some C# [attributes](https://msdn.microsoft.com/en-us/library/z0w1kczw.aspx) to add metadata to control persistence.

-To avoid a property being made persistent, simply add the `[Ignore]` attribute.
+To avoid a property being made persistent, simply add the `[Ignored]` attribute.

 To have a property remapped so you can apply a custom setter, use the `[MapTo]` attribute :